bgrrtt/dotfiles/README.md

 # Dotfiles v2020 LTS

-There are many dotfiles.
-These are mine. \*macOS only, for now.
+There are many dotfiles; these are mine. \*macOS only, for now.

 <!-- For other suggestions and opinions, check out [https://brandengarrett.com/uses](https://brandengarrett.com/uses). -->